If you are looking for a rain jacket to protect you in the next sudden downpour then Marmot has some great options to choose from.

 All models come with an elastic drawcord hem which is essential for keeping the wind from sneaking up under the jacket.

 The Minimalist is the heaviest of the bunch and takes the most space.

 The Precip comes next.
 Then the Essence.

-Goretex is a top quality material that always comes at a price.
-So, it's no surprise that the most expensive jacket in this list is usually the Minimalist.
+Goretex is a top-quality material that always comes at a price.
+So, it’s no surprise that the most expensive jacket on this list is usually the Minimalist.